 The silverleaf whitefly (Bemisia tabaci) is a serious pest of fibre, horticultural and ornamental crops worldwide.
-It can cause extensive damage through direct feeding, and honeydew production which contaminates cotton fibre.
-It was first identified in Australia in 1994 (Gunning et al. 1995).
-An integrated approach has been developed to monitor and control the population of silverleaf whitefly in cotton (CottonInfo 2015b).
+It can cause extensive damage through direct feeding, and honeydew production, which contaminates cotton fibre and inhibits photosynthesis (CottonInfo, 2016b).
+It was first identified in Australia in 1994 (Gunning et al., 1995), however, an outbreak did not occur until 2001 in Qld (Wilson et al., 2018).
+An integrated approach has been developed to monitor and control the population of silverleaf whitefly in cotton (CottonInfo, 2015b).